open-crypto-broker/crypto-broker-deployment/README.md

 #### Cloud Foundry Deployment

 The deployment of a Cloud Foundry app is managed via a [Cloud Foundry Manifest](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html) file.
-The Crypto Broker Server is meant to be deployed as a Sidecar to the main app, which uses any of the Crypto Broker Clients to communicate with the Server via a unix socket on a shared filesystem between Client and Server (more on the [documentation repo](https://github.com/open-crypto-broker/crypto-broker-documentation)).
+The Crypto Broker Server is meant to be deployed as a Sidecar to the main app, which uses any of the Crypto Broker Clients to communicate with the Server via a unix socket on a shared filesystem between application and server (more on the [documentation repo](https://github.com/open-crypto-broker/crypto-broker-documentation)).

 Two example Manifests can be found inside the [deployments folder](deployments/cloud-foundry/), both sharing the same sidecar.
 The only difference between the two is the client library used, one in Golang, the other one in NodeJs.